-- CDBG funds \$2,030,219
+- I. CDBG funds \$2,030,219

-- HOME funds \$803,230
+- II.
+HOME funds \$803,230

-- ESG funds \$174,721
+- III.
+ESG funds \$174,721

 Garden Grove does not receive funding under the Housing Opportunities for Persons with AIDS (HOPWA) programs.
+In recent years, the levels of CDBG and ESG funds have been trending downward, however, the most recent HOME allocation was nearly twice as much as previous years.

-The City anticipates an unsteady stream of program income over the course of this Action Plan.
-Program income received from the repayment of loans will be reprogrammed for similar loan activities in the same or similar programs from which the funds were originally provided.
+In terms of program income, the City anticipates an unsteady stream of program income over the course of this Action Plan.
+During the past five years, the level of program income received varied from \$30,000 in one year to over \$90,000 in another.
+Program income received from the repayment of loans will be re-programmed for similar loan activities in the same or similar programs from which the funds were originally provided.